Guide to Customer Service Knowledge Base: Best Practices, Examples & Top 5 Tools

 Ready-to-use knowledge base templates can give you the right headstart as you begin the journey of creating a customer service knowledge base.

-Such templates house a predefined structure, including a table of contents, a dedicated space for your company name and logo, article categories, and subcategories.
-As the structure is already set, you can be completely focused on creating meaningful, high-quality content.
+Such templates have a predefined structure, including a table of contents, a space for your company name and logo, article categories, and subcategories.
+Since the structure is already set, you can be completely focused on creating meaningful, high-quality content.

-A rule of thumb for an exemplary self-service experience is to keep your content crystal clear by using easy language and a clean structure.
+A rule of thumb for an exemplary self-service experience is to use easy language and a clean structure to keep your content clear.
 The headings and sentences should be actionable and give customers a clear idea of the information they can expect to find in the article.

 When written text is combined with relevant images and videos, it leaves a positive impact on customers.
 Customers can learn by reading about the processes as well as watching them in action, which makes it a fun and engaging experience.